 What Action to Take to Avoid Further Tragedy?

 As a parent and resident of Redondo Beach, I feel a special obligation to prevent such tragedies from happening again.
 There is something that each one of us can do.
-Also, it is our chance of honoring Ciara's legacy.
-This event occurred right near my house-- I have children that deserve protection.
+Also, it is our chance to honor Ciara’s legacy.
+This event occurred near my house– I have children who deserve protection.
 We must do so.

 There are many factors to consider in this event: